10 Types of Bats in South Dakota

 They tend to be active near dawn and dusk, flying swiftly over open rural areas such as fields and farmland, snatching delicious snacks along the way!

-Although these tiny types of bats in South Dakota may look unassuming, they play a vital role in maintaining a healthy environment by controlling populations of nocturnal insects that can cause damage to crops.
+Although these tiny bats in South Dakota may look unassuming, they play a vital role in maintaining a healthy environment by controlling populations of nocturnal insects that can damage crops.

 7. The Fringed Myotis